 - 1. Be sure to back up the RMDATA log for RRS.
 Otherwise, a failure could force you to do a cold start of RRS. - 2.
 Set the ARCHIVE log retention period to one day. - 3.
 Incorporate the following in your normal backup procedures: - WebSphere for z/OS proclibs - WebSphere for z/OS loadlibs - The directory where WebSphere for z/OS run-time information is written (the default is /WebSphere/V5R0M0). - 4.
 Back up your own application executables, databases, and bindings. - 5.
 If you wish to back up a single server, you can use the export/import function in the Administrative Console.
-For details on how to do this, see the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page.
+For details on how to do this, see the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site.